Xqhare/talos/README.md

 Windows-1252 and CP437 by default.
 User can provide their own, but have to ensure that every displayed character has the same width of one.
 This is done for simplicity in the code.
+To support unicode, I would have to implement `unicode-segmentation` and probably `unicode-width` to keep the dependencies to only `libc`.

 Talos never halts execution, meaning it does not wait on input or similar.
 To adjust the speed of the program, one can use `thread::sleep` as the user of Talos.